andrew-snape/CGB-HAS/README.md

 ## 🛠 Troubleshooting

 - Ensure the device has a **static IP address** or DHCP reservation.
-- If no status appears, check network and try the direct URL in your browser.
+- If no status appears, check your network and test the direct URL in a browser.
-- If your network does not resolve `CGD_XXXX`, use the IP instead.
+- Use the IP address instead of the hostname if DNS resolution fails on your network.

 ---

-## 💡 TODO / Future Ideas
+## 💡 Future Ideas

 - Add support for lamp control (`lamp=on/off`)
 - Add vacation mode toggle (`vacation=on/off`)